WheelchairDriver.com

 50, 60, 70, 90

-Amps Total System Maximum from batteries, or full rate amount to each motor but just one at a time.
+Amps Total System Maximum from batteries, or full rate amount to each motor but only at HALF the voltage when high current is demanded.
 Only the 90 Amp unit is worth looking at for low end Powerchairs.

-However maximum is HALF RATED AMPS to each motor simultaneously!
-Oops - this is why thresholds and steep ramps are difficult with loss of control at times.
+However maximum is HALF power to each motor simultaneously!
+Oops - this is why thresholds and steep ramps are difficult with loss of control.

 Penny & Giles -